Bed Bug Bite - Signs and Symptoms, Treatment, and Prevention

 Conclusion

 Bed bugs are small, oval, wingless parasitic insects that feed on animal or human blood.
-They can be annoying, but they are not dangerous and do not transmit disease.
-However, for some people, bed bugs may cause an allergic reaction or a severe skin reaction.
-Bedbug bites do not require treatment and mostly clear up in one or two weeks.
+They can be annoying but are not dangerous and do not transmit disease.
+However, bed bugs may cause an allergic or severe skin reaction for some people.
+Bedbug bites do not require treatment and primarily clear up in one or two weeks.
 Medications and home remedies are also effective in controlling the problem.
 Several strategies also help avoid bringing bed bugs home.

 *guaranteed answer within 4 hours